dfernandezperez/cloneRanger/README.md

 * `read_feature_bc`: In which fastq (fw or rv) are located larry barcodes.
 Usually is the `R2`.
 * `read_cellular_bc`: In which fastq (fw or rv) are located cellular barcodes.
 Usually is the `R2`.
 This is the opposite fastq than `read_feature_bc`.
 * `hamming_distance`: The hamming distance that will be used to collapse larry barcodes.
 We have seen that for a barcode of 20 nucleotides in length, `3` or `4` are good values.
-* `reads_cutoff`: Number of minimum reads that a molecule needs to have in oprder to consider a UMI.
+* `reads_cutoff`: Number of minimum reads that a molecule needs to have in order to consider a UMI.
 Cellranger considers any molecule sequenced at least 1 time as a valid UMI.
 Since usually we sequence LARRY libraries at >90% saturation, most molecules should be sequenced way more than 1 time (we are sequencing many PCR duplicates).
 Setting this threshold `between 5 and 10` has helped us to reduce the number of false positive larry assignments in our datasets.
-* `umi_cutoff`: Number of UMIs required to consider a LARRY barcode deteced in a cell when performing the barcode calling.
+* `umi_cutoff`: Number of UMIs required to consider a LARRY barcode detected in a cell when performing the barcode calling.
 This depends a lot on the expression of the barcode mRNA.
 For LARRY-v1 libraries this value could be increase easily at 5-10, however with LARRY-v2 the expression is lower.
 This can be easily re-executed by the user in R after running the pipeline.
 Default: `3`
 * `bc_patterns`: The patterns of the larry barcodes integrated in the sequenced cells. **IMPORTANT**: Right now the pipeline **DOES NOT** allow to use underscores (`_`) in the larry barcode name (Sapphire, GFP, etc...).
 It has the following structure:

     ```yaml